 Hidden Cove Residence by Stuart Silk

-Inspired by Japanese architecture, this beautiful single family residence is located in Seattle, Washington.
+Hidden Cove Residence inspired by Japanese architecture, is a beautiful single family residence located in Seattle, Washington.
 It has been designed in 2018 by Stuart Silk.

 Photography by Aaron Leitz